Website's previous version is available at www60.jinr.ru

 Right: EPJ-WoC, Vol.226 (2020), with 48 accepted papers: https://www.epj-conferences.org/articles/epjconf/abs/2020/02/contents/contents.html

 • The first International Summer School and Workshop “Complex and Magnetic Soft Matter Systems: Physico-Mechanical Properties and Structure” (CMSMS’12) took place from 3 to 7 September 2012 in Alushta.
-It has brought together 32 specialists (top-level experts and young researchers) from Russia, Romania, Moldova, Belarus, Ukraine, France and Germany working on interdisciplinary problems in soft matter.
-Their contributions totalled 37 works.
-The main organizers: JINR, West University of Timisoara, Institute of Continuous Media Mechanics of Russian Academy of Sciences (Perm).
+It brought together 32 specialists (top-level experts and young researchers) from Russia, Romania, Moldova, Belarus, Ukraine, France and Germany working on interdisciplinary problems in soft matter.
+Total of 37 contributions were collected.
+Main organizers: JINR, West University of Timisoara, Institute of Continuous Media Mechanics of Russian Academy of Sciences (Perm).

-• The second and third editions of CMSMS, schools and workshops have been jointly organized by JINR, West University of Timișoara, IFIN-HH, Romanian Society of Physics and other institutions, Editions 2014 and 2017 (Proceedings published in Journal of Physics: Conference Series, Vol 994 (2018), Eds.
+• The second and third editions of CMSMS were jointly organized by JINR, West University of Timișoara, IFIN-HH, Romanian Society of Physics and other institutions.
+Proceedings published in Journal of Physics: Conference Series, Vol 994 (2018), Eds.
 Yu.
-Raikher, M. Bălăşoiu, A. Rogachev, M. Bunoiu; 17 accepted papers).
+Raikher, M. Bălăşoiu, A. Rogachev, M. Bunoiu; 17 accepted papers.

-• Workshop on Condensed Matter Research by Means of Neutron Scattering Methods (CMRNS): First CMRNS event was organized as a joint event of the 15th International Balkan Workshop on Applied Physics and Materials Science (IBWAP 2015), hosted by Ovidius University of Constanta, and supported by the Balkan Physical Union, the Romanian Physical Society, Romanian Academy, Academy of Romanian Scientists, and Joint Institute for Nuclear Research from Dubna.
-The CMRNS topic highlights the results of interdisciplinary research including condensed matter physics, material science, soft matter, life and earth sciences, as well as the development of neutron instruments and techniques at IBR-2 reactor.
-The participants were composed of 14 lecturers from JINR and Romania, and listener scientists from different Romanian universities and research institutes and students, presenting 16 poster presentations.
+• Workshop on Condensed Matter Research by Means of Neutron Scattering Methods (CMRNS): First CMRNS event was organized as a joint event of the 15th International Balkan Workshop on Applied Physics and Materials Science (IBWAP 2015), hosted by Ovidius University of Constanta and supported by the Balkan Physical Union, Romanian Physical Society, Romanian Academy, Academy of Romanian Scientists, and JINR.
+The CMRNS aimed at discussing interdisciplinary research in condensed matter physics, materials science, soft matter, earth and life sciences, and development of neutron instruments at IBR-2 reactor.
+14 lecturers from JINR and Romania participated, and students presented 16 posters.

 Plenipotentiary Representative

-Since 21-st of July 2016, the Plenipotentiary Representative of the Government of Romania at JINR is Dr. Florin-Dorian Buzatu, the Director General (since 2008) of the Institute of Atomic Physics (IFA), Măgurele-Bucharest, Romania.
+Since 21 July 2016, the Plenipotentiary Representative of the Government of Romania at JINR is Dr. Florin-Dorian Buzatu, Director General of the Institute of Atomic Physics (IFA), Măgurele-Bucharest, Romania.

 His current management tasks include the coordination of the Research and Development (R&D) programmes supporting the Romanian participation in European projects and collaborations (EURATOM, F4E, CERN, ELI-NP, FAIR, CEA).
 He has brought a significant contribution to the coordination of the preparation of the Romania’s Application file for hosting the Extreme Light Infrastructure (ELI) during the ELI Preparatory Phase (2008–2010).